andrebask/thesis/06 - intro.md

 This defines a procedure add-int with two parameters: x and y are of type Java `int`; the return type is a `java.lang.String`.

-The Kawa runtime start-up is much faster than other scripting languages based on the Java virtual machine (JVM).
+The Kawa runtime start-up is quite fast for a language based on the Java virtual machine (JVM).
 This allows Kawa to avoid using an interpreter.
-Each expression typed into the REPL is compiled on-the-fly to JVM bytecodes, which (if executed frequently) may be compiled to native code by the just-in-time (JIT) compiler.
+Each expression typed into the REPL is compiled on-the-fly to JVM bytecodes, which may be compiled to native code by the just-in-time (JIT) compiler.

 Kawa Scheme has several extensions for dealing with java objects.
 It allows to call methods of java objects/classes, create objects and implement classes and interfaces.